noobgab/ndcproject/README.md

 - Further improved quit command

 #1/3/2019:
-- Finsihed client quit cmd :D
+- Finished client quit cmd :D
 - Admin can now promote other users to be admins on the server
 - Admin can now remove admin privileges from users